 While chatting with an old friend the other day about my stay in Germany, I was asked; isn’t it weird driving on the left side of the road all the time?

-Trying not to laugh I informed him that it is not weird because they do not drive on the left side of the road.
+Trying not to laugh, I informed him that it was not weird because they do not drive on the left side of the road.
 This inspired me to write this article and hopefully shed some light on the basics of driving in Germany.

-I will start off with some common-sense information like your driver’s license.
-Of course, if you are not a German citizen your driver’s license may not authorize you to do driving in Germany.
+I will start with some common-sense information like your driver’s license.
+Of course, your driver’s license may not authorize you to drive in Germany if you are not a German citizen.

 Know About Driving in Germany

-You will need to contact your local license branch (BMV) and find out the steps you need to take to receive an international driver’s license.
-This sounds scary but relax – most driver’s licenses from around the world (including the US, UK, and any EU nation) are fine for when renting a car.
+You must contact your local license branch (BMV) and learn the steps needed to receive an international driver’s license.
+This sounds scary, but relax – most driver’s licenses from around the world (including the US, UK, and any EU nation) are fine when renting a car.

-Now you will need to know the “meat and potatoes” of driving in Germany, the traffic laws.
+Now you must know the traffic laws and the “meat and potatoes” of driving in Germany.
 If you are an American or have driven in the US, you will find that driving in Germany is not much different.

 Without telling you every single travel law written in Germany, I will try to shed some light on some of the major differences:

-I guess they just want to make sure you have it in gear and you’re ready to take off.
+They want to ensure you have it in gear and are ready to take off.
 The second thing, but extremely more important, is the “right on red” rule we have in the US.

 This rule DOES NOT EXIST in Germany.
-If you try to make a right turn when the traffic light is red you may find yourself in a lot of pain and in a major lawsuit!
+If you try to turn right when the traffic light is red, you may find yourself in a lot of pain and a significant lawsuit!